for-giobbe/phy/Building a Tree in a ML Framework.md

 of a clade/bipartition.
 Moreover they can sometimes be informative of biological processes such as ILS (Incomplete Lineage Sorting) or adaptive radiations.
 Aside the traditional ones (which we just went trough) some new ones get proposed and/or implemented from time to time.
 This is the case of gCF and sCF (genes and sites Concordance Factors) for which I left some additional information in the further reading paragraph at the end of the lesson.
+Moreover consider that different frameworks can have different support metrics, as the Posterior Probabilities (PP) in the Bayesian Inference.

 ---